Angular Localization with ngx-translate: Complete Tutorial

 }

-Think about the following situation: You want to display the number of images a user has uploaded.
+Consider the following situation: You want to display the number of images a user has uploaded.

-Or you want to display a dynamic value:
+Or, you want to display a dynamic value:

 Install the plugin using the following commands: